lkodinsson/MARS/Basic/PHB.md

 ### Initiative (INIT)

-Initiative is your ability to react first in a moment of conflict.
+Initiative is your ability to react first in a moment of conflict, and in other rare circumstances.

 ### Armour Rating (AR)

 Armour rating represents the effectiveness of defensive equipment to neutralize incoming attacks.
+This stat is directly applied to your deflection and evasion.

 ### Damage Reduction (DR)